C++ Priority Queue Top - C++ Programming Tutorial

 Explanation:

-In this example, we have taken a priority_queue of integers that also contains multiple values.
-Since a priority queue is a max-heap, we use the top function to return the largest element stored in the queue.
+In this instance, we are working with a priority_queue that holds integers along with multiple values.
+As the priority queue functions as a max-heap, we utilize the top method to retrieve the highest element present in the queue.

 C++ priority_queue::top Example Using Min-Heap